 Icelandic companies in general have an horizontal organizational structure, being the Chief Executive Officer (CEO) and senior managers quite accessible by employees with a lower economic level.

-Here you can find some usefull links where you can find a lot of job offers in Iceland.
+Here you can find some useful websites where you can find a lot of job offers in Iceland.

 Work in Iceland